There are around 4,600 Christians in Comoros. They comprise just 0.5% of the country’s population of 907,000.

 Please keep praying for your brothers and sisters in Comoros.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors partners support persecuted Christians in Comoros through leadership and discipleship training, trauma care and economic empowerment projects.
+Open Doors works through local partners to strength the persecuted church in East African islands through discipleship and economic empowerment projects.

 Your support helps persecuted Christians continue to courageously follow Jesus.